Luggs123/FFXIV-Model-Exporting/Guides/Main Guide.md

 3. Open your image editor and import your screenshots with colour choices.
 Grab the hex values for your choices using the dropper tool equivalent, and in TexTools insert those hex values under the Colors & Skins section as appropriate.
 	- If your character doesn't have highlights, match them with their hair colour.
 	- If your character doesn't have a lip colour, match it to their skin colour.
+	- If your character has heterochromia (or "odd eyes," as the game calls them), set the iris color to that of either eye.
 4. Hit Close.

 ## Step 2b: Building Your Character

-This process will use TexTools' Full Model Viewer (FMV).
+This process will use TexTools' Full Model Viewer (FMV), which you can access from TexTools at any time via Tools > Full Model Viewer.
 Be aware that **mods installed through TexTools will be reflected, but mods installed through Penumbra will not**.
 If this is an issue for you, install or uninstall those mods as needed.
 Keep the Item List as "By Category" for this whole process.

 ### Step 2bi: Face & Hair